vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 This lessons requires the instructor to type commands in the terminal and show the output to the learners.

-To make sure the learners can follow along, the instructor should explain each command before executing it.
+To make sure the learners can follow along, the instructor should explain each command before executing it, and go through or explain the output after executing it.

+Also, it's recommended to use a light background in the terminal to make the text more readable.
+You could choose one color theme from https://iterm2colorschemes.com/.

-Also, change the shell prompt in terminal to easy-to-catch one, e.g. red arrow:
+And you should change the shell prompt in terminal to easy-to-catch one, e.g. red arrow:

 ```bash
 # BASH shell